Crack epidemic in the United States: Effect on African American communities

-African American families were largely located in low-income inner city neighborhoods.
+African American families made up the largest demographic in low-income inner city neighborhoods.
 This led to crack impacting African American communities far more than others.

+Leading up to the crack epidemic

+Leading up to the crack epidemic, the economy shifted.
+Consumer goods started to become produced overseas due to lower wage rates and modern equipment.
+Over half a million manufacturing jobs plus 100,000 jobs in wholesale and retail trades were lost between 1967 and 1987.
+Unskilled or semi-skilled labor started to decrease in the inner cities.
+In Boston, Newark, New York, Philadelphia, and Pittsburgh out-of-school Black males, 16 to 24, who were not working increased from 19% to over 50% in 1968-1970.
+This shift left families and individuals struggling to make ends meet.

+During the epidemic

-Between 1984 and 1989, the homicide rate for Black males aged 14 to 17 more than doubled, and the homicide rate for Black males aged 18 to 24 increased nearly as much.
-During this period, the Black community also experienced a 20–100% increase in fetal death rates, low birth-weight babies, weapons arrests, and the number of children in foster care.
+Between 1984 and 1989, the homicide rate for black males aged 14 to 17 more than doubled, and the homicide rate for black males aged 18 to 24 increased nearly as much.
+During this period, the black community also experienced a 20–100% increase in fetal death rates, low birth-weight babies, weapons arrests, and the number of children in foster care.

-A 2018 study found that the crack epidemic had long term consequences for crime, contributing to the doubling of the murder rate of young Black males soon after the start of the epidemic, and that the murder rate was still 70 percent higher 17 years after crack's arrival.
-The paper estimated that eight percent of the murders in 2000 are due to the long-run effects of the emergence of crack markets, and that the elevated murder rates for young Black males can explain a significant part of the gap in life expectancy between black and white males.
+A 2018 study found that the crack epidemic had long term consequences for crime, contributing to the doubling of the murder rate of young black males soon after the start of the epidemic, and that the murder rate was still 70 percent higher seventeen years after crack's arrival.
+The paper estimated that 8% of reported murders in 2000 were due to the long-run effects of the emergence of crack markets, and that the elevated murder rates for young black males can explain a significant part of the gap in life expectancy between black and white males.

-Crack cocaine use and distribution became popular in cities that were in a state of social and economic chaos such as Miami, New York, Los Angeles and Atlanta, and particularly in their low-income inner city neighborhoods with high African American concentrations.
+Crack cocaine use and distribution became popular in cities that were in a state of social and economic chaos such as Miami, New York, Los Angeles and Atlanta, and particularly in their impoverished inner city neighborhoods, where drug dealing was an easy means of earning income.
 "As a result of the low-skill levels and minimal initial resource outlay required to sell crack, systemic violence flourished as a growing army of young, enthusiastic inner-city crack sellers attempt to defend their economic investment."
-Once the drug became embedded in the particular communities, the economic environment that was best suited for its survival caused further social disintegration within that city.